robotique-udes/rover_documentation/doc/electrical/Electric Standard.md

 For voltages exceeding about 18V please try to use spark proof connectors.
 They are often identified by a green mark on XT-\* or a red mark on QS8-S.

 > [!ERROR] VERY IMPORTANT!
 > Always choose a wire gauge corresponding to the amount of current your circuit is drawing to meet the CIRC rules.
 Also make sure your circuit is correctly protected per the rules wording
 ## Batteries

-To limit mishap, the battery connectors should always correspond to a specific type of battery.
-To way we limit the change of connecting the wrong voltage into the wrong circuit
+To limit mishaps, the battery connectors should always correspond to a specific type of battery.
+This way we limit the chances of connecting the wrong voltage into the wrong circuit.

 | Voltage            | Connector Type |
 | ------------------ | -------------- |